kipVk/7_fdf/README.md

 	}

 That splits the line by the spaces, and saves on the 2D array fdf->map the values of it, already on int format.

+I had a problem with my makefile to compile the debug file, so I used this command to compile.
+This generates the .dSYM file that is used by Visual Studio Code to debug:

+	gcc -Wall -Wextra -Werror -g -o fdf main.c draw.c read.c -L ../libft -lft -lmlx -framework OpenGL -framework AppKit -I ../includes -I ../libft/includes

  # Clone this repo to vogsphere

 Go to the kip git hub folder